plaf2000/ethz-summaries/eprog/eprog_en.md

 1. `P` $\implies$ `I`  the invariant holds at the beginning (outside the loop)
 2. `{I && B} S {I}` After one loop iteration the invariant still holds
-3. `(I && !B)` $\implies$ `Q` The invariant and the fact that the loop condition (hence the loop ends) implies the postcondition `B`
+3. `(I && !B)` $\implies$ `Q` The invariant and the fact that the loop condition is false (hence the loop ends) implies the postcondition `B`

 ##### Termination (*Terminierung*)

 ###### In loops

-To prove that a program terminates, you usually show that by assigning a positive integer number to the loop state (after ending each iteration), so that at each step the number decrease.
+You usually show that  a program terminates by assigning a positive integer number to the loop state (after ending each iteration), so that at each step the number decrease.
 By showing that this number reaches 0 when the loop condition is false, you prove that the loop has a finite number of cycles that bring the number to 0.

 **Example**